 For financial aid information, please view the financial aid page for pharmacy students.

 Students may apply for a scholarship through the School of Pharmacy.
-The School of Pharmacy will send deposited students information about applying for a scholarship at the end of the spring semester.
+The School of Pharmacy will send all students information about applying for a scholarship at the end of the spring semester.

 Off-campus housing is available in the surrounding area.
 Students must arrange for off-campus housing individually.
 Room and board is not included in tuition since off-campus housing is provided by private industry and not Presbyterian College.

 Fees cover the following items:

 - a yearly lease of computer*

 - software usage of E*Value, Lexi-Comp, Library Resources, classroom recordings, Turning Point, Sim Man, Starfish, and Examsoft

 - Immunizations and criminal background check during the program